thanthese/javascript-object-search/readme.md

       , path   : [ 2, 2, "a", 1 ] }
     ]

+## Additional helpers

-`searchEqual` is also provided, which works just like `search` except it takes an exact value to match rather than a predicate.
+- `searchEqual` works just like `search` except it takes an exact value to match rather than a predicate.

+- `searchLike` works just like `search` only it takes a string to fuzzy-match on rather than a predicate.
+(Fuzzy matching here means putting globbing patterns on either end of everything, as well as being case-insensitive.)

 ## Dependencies